This week's earnings reports will help investors prepare for their 2022 playbooks - ExBulletin

 Low interest rates make investors more willing to pay rich valuations for stocks, and stock valuations rose in 2020 after the Fed cut its benchmark rate to near zero.
 In 2021, price / earnings multiples remained above the long-term norm, but started to decline.
 Now that the rate hike is in play, potentially causing multiples to fall further, investors are rethinking their game plans.
 This means that profit growth will be essential for the market to continue to climb.

-With the multiples situation today, you need constant growth to sustain the recovery, said Mike Stritch, chief investment officer at BMO Wealth Management.
-Even if interest rates weren’t going up, I think we were sort of at the top of what people would pay for a dollar in earnings.
+With where the multiples are today, what you need is steady growth to sustain the recovery, ”said Mike Stritch, Chief Investment Officer, BMO Wealth Management.
+Even though the interest rates weren’t going up, I think we were more in the high end. of what people would be willing to pay for a dollar in earnings. “

 Analysts estimate profits of S&P 500 companies rose 22% in the fourth quarter from a year earlier, according to FactSet.
 That would be an above-average growth rate but well below that of recent quarters, when the results were compared to the reduced profits at the start of the pandemic.
 In the second quarter of 2021, for example, earnings on the S&P 500 rose 91%.